stephanbruijnis/omnext.github.io/_best_practices/mendix/Forms/13-Style-property-used.markdown

 ---

 **Why**
-Try to avoid using the style property because this will make the life of your UI designer a lot more complicated as it will be harder to overrule there styles from CSS file level.
+Avoid using the style property, because this will make the life of your UI designer a lot more complicated.
+It will be harder to overrule styles from CSS file level.

 **How to fix**
-Use generic classes instead with are defined by the theme
+Use generic classes instead, defined by the theme.